 Propane, commonly referred to as liquefied petroleum gas, is often used to fuel forklifts.
 The substance is colorless, nontoxic, and virtually odorless, which may make it seem harmless.
 Yet, if propane safety measures are not followed, the consequences can be dire.

-Propane is flammable, and as such, businesses that store, use, or transport propane must follow CGA (Compressed Gas Association) and OSHA propane safety guidelines.
-In doing so, these companies can limit the risk of propane explosions, spills, and other propane-related accidents.
+Propane is flammable, and as such, businesses that store, use, or transport propane must follow CGA (Compressed Gas Association) and OSHA safety guidelines.
+In doing so, these companies can limit the risk of propane explosions, spills, and other fuel-related accidents.

 A Closer Look at CGA and OSHA Propane Safety Guidelines